jaericho/jaericho.github.io/_posts/2017-11-22-Powershell-and-SNMP.md

 I’ve been trying to get all the snmp on my servers fixed and it’s been kind of a pain.
 Powershell doesn’t have any good cmdlets, but I’ve found a couple examples.
 [This](https://sysadminplus.blogspot.com/2017/05/find-all-snmp-settings-of-windows.html) is very nice script, but doesn’t work on remote machines unless you do PS Remoting.
 (I need to bone up on my PS remoting now.)

 I ended up using the following for the base of a script.
 I need only a very simple script so this looks for a specific registry key which will be the name of the CommunityString.
-Since mine is ‘Public’, I’m just looking for that.

 {% highlight posh %}
 function Get-RemoteRegistryValue ([string]$ComputerName, [string]$KeyPath, [string]$Value) {